jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

 test_catching_attribute_error_in_tests
 *********************************************************************************

-:ref:`AttributeError<what causes AttributeError?>` is raised when I try to call something that does NOT exist from something that does exist
+:ref:`AttributeError<what causes AttributeError?>` is raised when I try to get something that does NOT exist from an :ref:`object<everything is an object>` that exists.

 ----